What importers need to do to prepare for the rules and processes if the UK leaves the EU with no deal.

 Health certificates and other documentation currently used for imports into the EU will be accepted for 6 months after the UK leaves the EU.
 After that, you’ll need to use a new UK health certificate.

-Imports from outside the EU travelling via EU member states
+Imports from outside the EU travelling to the UK via the EU

 Direct imports from EU countries to the UK